 Signs of Nursing Home Abuse and What to Do

-Is My Loved One in a Nursing Home Being Abused?
+Does My Loved One in a Nursing Home Suffer from Abuse?

-Various types of nursing home abuse could be occurring to your loved one ranging from emotional to physical.
-These are some of the signs that someone is being abused in his or her nursing home.
+In fact, various types of nursing home abuse could be occurring to your loved one ranging from emotional to physical.
+These are some of the signs that someone is experiencing abuse in his or her nursing home.

 Physical abuse is purposefully implementing physical force onto someone that can subsequently result in bodily injuries, pain and/or impairment.
-It is easier to pinpoint physical abuse, as one can look for bruises, scratches, marks, bumps, etc. The various ways an elderly person can be physically abused in a nursing home include, but are not limited to, the following:
+It is easier to pinpoint physical abuse, as one can look for bruises, scratches, marks, bumps, etc. The various ways an elderly person can suffer from physical abuse in a nursing home include, but are not limited to, the following:

 - Pushing the patient